Afshin-A/Obsidian/CS/Networking/Networking.md

 ## IPv4
 This is a 32 bit number unique to each device that can access the internet (run the internet protocol).
 This number is divided into 4 octets (groups of 8 bits).
 Each octet can have a decimal value from 0 to 255 (because 8 bits can at most represent is 255).
 There can be $255^4\approx4.2\times10^9$ unique IP addresses, which isn't enough to account for all devices.
 That's why **IPv6** was introduced.

-The format of an IP address depends on [[Networking#What is Subnet Mask?|subnet mask]] (click to more info on IP addresses).
+The format of an IP address depends on [[Networking#What is Subnet Mask?|subnet mask]] (click to view more info on IP addresses).
 For example, $255.255.255.0$ means that the last block of the IP address is used for internal networking, while the first 3 blocks are used for public internet.
 ## IPv6
 Enter **IPv6**.
 It uses 128 bits, 4 parts with 32 bits each.
 The numbers are hexadecimal (in base 16).
 IPv4 offers $2^{128} \approx 3.40 \times 10^{38}$ unique  addresses.